Back to site

 South County Dublin Housing Market Report and Projections

-The property market has been very hot for the last year.
-As we close out 2024 most properties are selling above asking – with some going for up to 25% over.
+The property market is now exceptionally hot!
+In early spring, due to seasonal fluctuations fewer properties come to market – but buyers are still desperate to find a new home.
+In 2024 most properties sold above asking – with some going for up to 25% over.
 This is reflective of a sellers market where demand exceeds supply – which is typical of a growing economy with net inward migration, a growing work force and expanding population.

-The central statistics office recently reported an average price increase in the Dublin area of 10.4% in the year to the end of November.
+The central statistics office recently reported an average price increase in the Dublin area of 10.4%.
 These are accurate figures derived from the property price register – which lags the market by about 6 months.
 It is generated from Stamp Duty payments when a completed purchase is registered in the name of the new owner. https://www.cso.ie/en/releasesandpublications/hubs/p-hh/housinghub/

 Population size drives demand

 The local South County Dublin residential housing market has stayed strong throughout 2023 and through year to date in 2024.
 The main drivers are the strength of the economy, immigration and money coming in from overseas.
+We have seen an increase in US based buyers in the last month.
 Wages here are amost the highest in the EU.
 With expanding employment there are workers immigrating from overseas, and returning Irish emigrees – generating a significant capital inflow and increasing demand for properties, especially in the premium South County Dublin markets which we serve.

 Market Segments